blankworker1/BYOB/README.md

 Public address

-Public address QR is added to the public ledger
+Public address QR is added to the public ledger website

 Funds are not required at this stage.